gvwilson/fiction/santas/index.md

 The door slid open again.
-The elf who entered this time was taller than the first one and wore a camouflage uniform instead of a lab coat.
+The elf who entered this time was taller than the first one and wore a blue and white uniform instead of a lab coat.
 The ray gun in her hand was a twin of the one Finner had fired, except hers had several tally marks scratched on the barrel and was pointed at Finner.